 What are the security concerns?

-According to the FDA, 40% of the drugs available online from Mexico were counterfeit, making them a futile purchase for you.
-India’s laws on drugs are exceptionally inadequate making them difficult to regulate and there are no laws on eCommerce in India making you entirely powerless against having your data stolen.
+According to the FDA, 40% of the medicines available online from Mexico were counterfeit, making them a futile purchase for you.
+India’s laws on medicines are exceptionally inadequate making them difficult to regulate and there are no laws on eCommerce in India making you entirely powerless against having your data stolen.

 How do you know if the online consultations from online pharmacies are from a certified pharmacist?

-Many online pharmacies currently furnishing online consultations and deliver drugs with prescriptions to your location.
+Many online pharmacies currently furnishing online consultations and deliver medicines with medicine orders to your location.
 While it can seem to be an easy option to get everything done from your home, how might you realize that the pharmacist who prescribed you the medications is certified to do so as such in any case?

-Similar to the checks for the registered online drug stores, you can get the enrollment number of the pharmacist and check for their registration.
+Similar to the checks for the registered online medical stores, you can get the enrollment number of the pharmacist and check for their registration.